 Why didn't my call connect?

 There are many reasons why your call may not have been connected - your call report can shed some light on this and allow you to filter/export specific data.
 If a call hasn't connected, it usually means either an agent missed the call, the customer didn't pick up the callback, or in rare cases, the call failed to connect due to a technical error.

 We don't expect 100% of call requests to connect as there are always factors outside of your control affecting this number, as mentioned above.
-Your percentage is available on the dashboard for monitoring purposes, but as a guideline, anything over 80% is positive.
+Your percentage is available on the dashboard for monitoring purposes

 A simple breakdown of where your visitors come from.
 Helpful for looking at optimisation across different devices.